BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab1.md

    - Click `Login`.
    - You should see the Lab1 VMs in the panel on the left-hand side.
 You may have to expand the node button (It has the green checkmark next to it) to see them.

+### Scoring Adivce
+There may be a way to achieve a criteria that we have not accounted for.
+If you believe your method meets the criteria but is not being scored please reach out to a TA.

 ## Pass Criteria

 ### P1: File and Directory Operations